Effects of Household Stress on Pets

 Before leaving, stuff a treat-safe toy with food or a tasty snack.
 For a dog, try a smart toy that dispenses treats or kibble.
 For cats, no toy is required, simply hide treats at various locations throughout the house.

-Regardless of the scentalk to your veterinarian about what will work best for your pet kid, given your unique situation.
+Regardless experts recommend talking to your veterinarian about what will work best for your pet kid, given your unique situation.

 Thank you for all you do to make the world a better place for companion animals.